undebutant/devkit/README.md

-# wsl-devkit
+# devkit

-Script and Ansible roles to provision a convenient Ubuntu devkit on WSL2 :)
+Script and Ansible roles to provision a convenient devkit on Ubuntu :)

 ## What's inside